-Here are some bad theories of management I've come across.
+Here are some theories and frameworks of bad management I've come across.
 Keeping them in mind as a handy "Do Not Do" guide.

 The Mushroom Theory of Management

-Sergeant Dignam: My theory on feds is that their like mushrooms, you feed them shit and keep them in the dark.
+Sergeant Dignam: My theory on feds is that they're like mushrooms.
+You feed them shit and keep them in the dark.

 From "The Departed"